RRSP – Registered Retirement Savings Plan

 Withdrawal phase

-Plan your withdrawals wisely:
+Plan your retirement

-Withdraw strategically:
+Withdraw strategically

-Complement your income:
+Complement your income

 Your RRSP works alongside government programs and employer pensions.

-RRSP (Registered Retirement Savings Plan) – Canada
+RRSP (Registered Retirement Savings Plan)

 Tax-deductible contributions